Jacksonville Gunman Had Plans to Kill Eminem and Machine Gun Kelly, Documents Show

 Palmeter’s manifesto specifically targeted high-profile individuals, including prominent musicians Eminem and Machine Gun Kelly.
 He referred to Eminem by various aliases and expressed his intention to target him due to his perceived shift in lyrics.

 RollingStone shared what he wrote, “Eminem (aka Marshall Mathers, aka Slim Shady aka Ken Keniff, aka the white guy from D12): Stared the abyss (being ni–dly) and the abyss stared back (becoming a ni—er),” he wrote.
 “Walks the edge of ni–er lover and honorary ni–er.
 Fell off not because his new stuff sucked but because the lyrics were gay annoying liberal shit.
-ROE for Total Ni–er is to include Eminem (aka Marshall Mathers, aka Slim Shady aka Ken Keniff, aka the white guy from D12) as a valid target and he is to be killed on sight.”
+ROE for Total Ni–er Death is to include Eminem (aka Marshall Mathers, aka Slim Shady aka Ken Keniff, aka the white guy from D12) as a valid target and he is to be killed on sight.”

 The writings provide insight into Palmeter’s disturbing beliefs and motivations.
 He expressed a desire for a race war and praised other mass murderers for their actions.
 Notably, he held the extremist group the Boogaloo Boys in contempt, labeling them as “larpers,” individuals who engage in role-playing to spread hate.